mar4ik/hootai/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## Requirements

+- Node.js version 18.18.0 or higher (Next.js 15+ requirement)
+- Supabase account for authentication and database

 ## Getting Started

 1. Create a `.env.local` file in the root directory with the following variables: